Hjorthdx/real-time-whiteboard-app/README.md

+# Current Product Goal
+Introduce colors to the current implementation while enhancing performance to be real time (~30 fps).

 # Real Time Whiteboard App

 Android app that digitizes whiteboards and papers in real time developed as part of our bachelor project at AAU (BSc Software Engineering).